redips/Stack/docs/resource/legacy/forms.md

 # Forms

+{% hint style="warning" %}
+This section is deprecated.
+However, as of now, the Sylius E-Commerce project is still resorting to this configuration so you might want to check it out.
+{% endhint %}

 Have you noticed how Sylius generates forms for you?
 Of course, for many use-cases you may want to create a custom form.

 ## Custom Resource Form